 Students who attend the university are expected to behave in a manner consistent with life at an academic institution.
-The Student Code of Conduct is intended to reinforce this expectation and governs the behaviors and disciplinary process for violations.
+The Code is intended to reinforce this expectation and governs the behaviors and disciplinary process for violations.

-Students who have been charged with violations of the WSSU Student Handbook are entitled to due
+Students who have been charged with violations of the Code are entitled to due

 process.
-Students violating standards of conduct will be subject to disciplinary action in accordance with this policy.
+Students accused of violating standards of conduct will be subject to disciplinary action in accordance with this document.

 All students are responsible for conducting themselves in a manner that helps enhance an environment of learning in which the rights, dignity, worth, and freedom of each member of the academic community are respected.
 WSSU expects all students and their guest to behave in a manner consistent with campus policies and applicable state and federal laws.
 Students are expected to observe and adhere to the university's standards of conduct outlined within the Code in the classroom, on-campus and off-campus.